wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.0.5 =
+* [HIGH] Apparently the SVN issue causing the packaging problem with 1.0.2, 1.0.3 and 1.0.
+4 is still unresolved and we still get white pages for some Professional features.
+We now reset the SVN repository, hoprefully fixing the issue.

 = 1.0.4 =
 * [HIGH] Packaging error leads to error pages when trying to access Professional features from the Core release.